VulcanWM/recticode-horizons-submission/README.md

 - [Ratelimiter Challenge](https://github.com/Recticode/ratelimiter): One of the Recticode challenges which involves finding why the ratelimiter won't ratelimit anything
 - [Ghost Payment Challenge](https://github.com/Recticode/ghost-payments): One of the Recticode challenges where the payments are being marked as paid even when the payment fails

+# AI Use

+I've used AI for the UI of the website, but I've written everything else myself (including the backend of the website, the API, CLI, etc).

 # Recticode

 Practice real-world coding by fixing bugs in actual codebases, not solving toy problems.